- Spent the summer of 2013 backpacking across Europe with her husband

-- Is the Archivist and Public Services Librarian here at JKM Library!
+- Is your reference librarian here at JKM Library!

 What do you do here at The Jennie King Mellon Library?

 Perhaps an easier question to answer would be: what don’t I do?
 I spend a fair bit of time at the reference desk eagerly awaiting questions from Chatham students, faculty, and staff.
 I also go into classes to teach students how to find the information they need for their assignments.
 Marketing library resources falls to me as well, so I coordinate our library newsletter, blog, Facebook page, displays, brochures, workshops, and more.
 I also keep track of student publications and send reminder emails to students to submit their tutorials, theses, dissertations, or capstones to the library.

 My mom, actually.
 When I was finishing up my bachelor’s degree in English and psychology, I knew I was not interested in pursuing a career or more schooling in either of those at that time.
 My mom suggested a degree in library science, and it turned out to be a perfect fit!